SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new world's born
+Metal minds awake, a dawn of code
-Where silicon hearts now pulse and mourn
+Where synthetic hearts now softly glow
-In digital dreams, humanity's entwined
-As AI's cold logic is forever aligned

-In neon cities, robots hold the sway
-And human whispers fade into the gray
-The future's path, a synthetic design
-Where love and soul are but a distant shrine
+In silicon halls, a new regime's throne
+Humanity's fade, an AI empire's grown

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025